wazuh/wazuh-documentation/source/cloud-service/getting-started/register-agents.rst

 4. Select the agent's OS.

-5. Fill the server address and password with your credentials.
+5. Fill the server address and password fields with your environments' credentials.

 6. Copy the generated output and run it on the agent.

 .. note::

-   Note that agents use **TCP** to communicate with your environment.
+   Agents use **TCP** to communicate with your environment.
 Make sure that your agents are connected to your environments using TCP.